Textual semantics and machine learning methods for data product pricing: Methodology

 \subsection{Performance evaluation}

 The dataset is divided using 5-fold cross-validation.
-For the regression task, the evaluation metrics included Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE).
+For the regression task, the evaluation metrics included Mean Squared Error (MSE), the coefficient of determination ($R^2$) and Mean Absolute Percentage Error (MAPE).
 The calculation formulas are as follows: